-On the day of the oral exam, the student will present and defend the research proposal by answering questions posed by the Advisory Committee.
-Committee members may ask ANY questions required to assess the student's background knowledge of the discipline, ability to plan research that will address the posed hypotheses, the appropriateness of the hypotheses, the student's understanding of the benefits and limitations of the experiments proposed, and consideration of alternative avenues.
-Committees and students should plan 2-3 hours for the oral exam.
+On the day of the oral exam, the student will present and defend the research proposal to their Advisory Committee.
+Advisory Committee members may ask ANY questions required to assess the student's background knowledge of the discipline, ability to plan research that will address the posed specific aims, the appropriateness of the specific aims, the student's understanding of the benefits and limitations of the experiments proposed, and consideration of alternative approaches.
+The Advisory Committee and student should plan 2-3 hours for the oral exam.

 The Advisory Committee will determine successful completion of the oral portion on the day of the exam.
-At the conclusion of the exam, the student will be asked to leave the room and the committee will deliberate the outcome.
-To pass the oral exam, a majority of the committee (3 people) must agree on a Pass.
-If the student has passed both the written and oral exams, the Advisory Committee will sign the GS5D and the GS-Research Approval forms to be submitted to the Graduate School.
+At the conclusion of the exam, the student will be asked to leave the room and the Advisory Committee will deliberate the outcome (Pass/Fail).
+A majority of the Advisory Committee must agree to Pass.
+If the student has passed both the written and oral portions of the exam, the Advisory Committee will sign the GS5D and the GS-Research Approval forms to be submitted to the Graduate School.
 If corrections to the proposal are still needed, the GS-Research Approval form should be held until the revised proposal is approved.
 Upon successful completion of both parts of the Comprehensive Exam and submission of the GS5D and GS-Research Approval forms, the student becomes a Candidate for the Ph.D. degree.

-If less than a majority of the Advisory Committee agrees that the student has passed the oral exam, the student may exercise the option to repeat the exam.
-The student will be allowed only one repeat of the oral exam, which must take place within two months of the initial oral exam.
-The Advisory Committee will provide feedback on the deficiencies resulting in failure of the oral exam.
-If the student fails their second attempt in passing the oral exam, they will be allowed to complete their training as an M.S. candidate if the Advisory Committee agrees or will be dismissed from the Genetics/Biochemistry and Molecular Biology graduate programs at the end of the term.
+If less than a majority of the Advisory Committee agrees that the student has passed the oral exam, the student may be given a second opportunity if recommended the majority of the Advisory Committee.
+The student may be allowed only one repeat of the oral exam, which must take place a minimum of two months and a maximum of three months from the date of the initial oral exam.
+The Advisory Committee will provide feedback on the deficiencies resulting in failure of the first oral exam.

+If the student fails their second attempt in passing the oral exam, the student will be removed from the Ph.D. program.
+The student may opt to transfer to the non-thesis M.S. program but the assistantship will be terminated.
+Transfer to the thesis-based M.S. program requires approval of the Advisory Committee and the faculty advisor.
+Support on an assistantship as a M.S. student is not guaranteed.